leon-thomm/Ryven/docs/README.md

 You can create new variables just like scripts.
 By right clicking on a variable, you can set the value in the dialog that pops up.
 Whatever you type into that field will be evaluated by Python using the _eval()_ method, so the datatype will automatically be parsed just like when assigning variables in Python source code.
 To use a variable, you must use the get var node, which returns it's _value_ (without copying it).

 [//]: # (As long as your variable does not have a complex tape that will be given by reference when the object is being passed to another node, the original variable's value will not change if you change the value of what's coming out of the get var node.
 However if the variable does have a referenced type, it will.
-If you are not sure about that, dont panic, I did not apply any custom operations on the variables in pyScript according to their types, so everything behaves strictly following the rules of Python, nothing else.)
+If you are not sure about that, dont panic, I did not apply any custom operations on the variables in Ryven according to their types, so everything behaves strictly following the rules of Python, nothing else.)

 ### Load&Save

 You can save projects by clicking File -> Save Project.
 You should do this often.
-When starting pyScript, you can load such a saved project into the editor.
+When starting Ryven, you can load such a saved project into the editor.
 A little dialog will show all the required packages for the project you are trying to load.
 If you have used packages from special places (not the standard packages folder), you should choose them manually.
 If not, you can use auto import, it will search through all packages in the standard packages directory.

 ### Save Picture